Meaning of Chinese Dragon Drawings

 The Dragon’s Pearl

-In many depictions of Chinese dragons, they are accompanied by a traditional "shining pearl."
-Some link this pearl to the beast's association with the sun and other celestial orbs, while others think it represents the celestial dragon's love of jewels and gems.
+Many depictions of Chinese dragons, show them holding a traditional "shining pearl."
+Some link this pearl to the beast's association with the moon and other celestial orbs, while others think it represents the celestial dragon's love of jewels and gems.
+The pearl also represents spiritual energy, immortality, and wisdom.

 Dragons as Shape Shifters